On the Rise and Fall of Online Social Networks: Model

 \section{Model}

-Our model is based on the well-known Barabasi-Albert model \cite{barabasi} of social networks.
-The Barabasi-Albert model is an algorithm to generate random scale-free networks based on preferential attachment and growth.
-The preferential attachment is the property that a node with a higher degree is more likely to get connected to new nodes as the network grows.
+Our model is motivated by the well-known Barab\'{a}si-Albert (BA) model \cite{barabasi} that can be used to generate random scale-free networks based on preferential attachment and growth.
+The preferential attachment is the property that a node with higher degree than another node is more likely than the other node to get connected to new nodes as the network grows, i.e., a manifestation of the `rich-gets-richer' phenomenon.

-Starting with an initial collection of $m_0$ connected nodes, the Barabasi-Albert algorithm adds one node at a time to the network.
-Each new node is connected to $m \leq m_0$ existing nodes as follows.
-The probability that the new node is connected to node $i$ is $\frac{d_i}{\sum_j d_j}$, where $d_i$ is the degree of node $i$ and $\sum_j d_j$ is the sum of the degrees of all the nodes in the current network.
-The degree distribution resulting out of Barabasi-Albert model follows power law.
+Starting with an initial collection of $m_0 > 0$ nodes where $m_0$ is a given natural number, the BA model adds one node at a time to the network.
+In each time step, a new node gets connected to $m \leq m_0$ existing nodes.
+The probability $p_i(t)$ that the new node at time $t + 1$ is connected to an existing node $v_i$ is